-Journey Of Champions: Steve Mesler Talks With Jen Hudak
+Journey Of Champions presented by Liberty Mutual Insurance: Steve Mesler Talks With Jen Hudak

 the Winter Games NZ at Cardrona Alpine Resort on Aug.
 20, 2011,

 Last month, I interviewed Meryl Davis and Charlie White.
 Ice dancers have three to five minute programs - these long, graceful, elegant things.
 I was the opposite, I was five seconds.
 Bobsled was unleash the animal for five seconds and then shut it down.
 Well, our driver had a little bit more work to do…